dxc-technology/online-devops-dojo/online-devops-dojo/welcome/finish.md

 # Conclusion

-This is it, you are now all set to start your DevOps Dojo Yellow Belt!
+This is it, you are now all set to start your Online DevOps Dojo!